zuozhenggh/learning-library/analytics-library/adw-oac/lab1/lab1.md

 ## **Acknowledgements**

-**Author**
-- Priscila Iruela, Database Business Development - EMEA Oracle Digital
-- Juan Antonio Martin Pedro, Analytics Business Development - Oracle EMEA
+- **Author** - Priscila Iruela - Database Business Development - EMEA Oracle Digital, Juan Antonio Martin Pedro - Analytics Business Development - Oracle EMEA

-**Contributors**
-- Victor Martin, Principal Cloud Engineer - EMEA Oracle Digital
-- Melanie Ashworth-March, Master Principal Sales Consultant - EMEA Oracle Solution Center
-- Andrea Zengin, Autonomous Database Business Development Director - Oracle EMEA
+- **Contributors** - Victor Martin - Principal Cloud Engineer - EMEA Oracle Digital, Melanie Ashworth-March - Master Principal Sales Consultant - EMEA Oracle Solution Center, Andrea Zengin - Autonomous Database Business Development Director - Oracle EMEA

-**Last Updated By/Date**
+- **Last Updated By/Date** -

-See an issue?
-Please open up a request [here](https://github.com/oracle/learning-library/issues).
-Please include the workshop name and workshop in your request.
+## See an issue?
+Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
+Please include the *workshop name*, *lab* and *step* in your request.
+If you don't see the workshop name listed, please enter it manually.
+If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.